spatialos/gdk-for-unity/docs/get-started.md

 ### Sign up for a SpatialOS account, or make sure you are logged in

-If you have already signed up, please make sure you are logged in (you should see your picture in the top right of the page if you are, if not - hit "Sign In".)
+If you have already signed up, make sure you are logged in (you should see your picture in the top right of the page if you are, if not - hit "Sign In".)

 If you have not signed up before, you can do so [here](https://improbable.io/get-spatialos).